skyra-project/skyra/README.md

 ## A note to aspiring developers who want to self host Skyra

-We are not supportive of the idea of people self hosting Skyra as we put a very high priority on providing the best experience we can for our end-users.
-This image of Skyra will be diminished if people self-host her as they will not use identical architecture to what we do and likely not put in the same amount of effort as we do.
-If Skyra is lacking a feature you'd like to see, please refer to the developing guidelines above and if you can add that feature it will be in Skyra to stay.
+The developer team does not support the idea of other self-hosted instances of Skyra.
+The team pride's itself on providing the best experience and support for the end-users.
+As such, an offshoot or unafeliated mirror of Skyra may cause ill effects to the reputation and image of Skyra.
+If you wish to see new features implemented, please refer to the developing guidelines linked above.

-Furthermore, Skyra has not been build with the idea of self hosting in mind and she makes use of many services that you will need to maintain in a production environment for full functionality.
-For example

--   Skyra uses many external API's for which you would have to create API keys
+In addition, Skyra was built with a dependence on many services which need consistent maintenance and oversight in order to function and behave properly.
+These include, but are not limited to,

--   Skyra uses [`Lavalink`] as music module, this means you need to host your own instance of Lavalink (a Java application)
+-    [`Lavalink`] as music module, this means you need to host your own instance of Lavalink (a Java application)
--   Skyra uses [`Redis`] for the music queue, and as a cache for [`Saelem`]
+-    [`Redis`] for the music queue, and as a cache for [`Saelem`]
--   Skyra uses [`InfluxDB`] for keeping anonymous metrics of how she is being used
+-    [`InfluxDB`] for keeping anonymous metrics of how she is being used
--   Skyra uses [`PostgreSQL`] as database.
+-    [`PostgreSQL`] as database.

-All this said, if you really are going to self-host Skyra please take heed, she **_will absolutely not_** run on services such as [Glitch] or [Heroku].
-You **_will need_** a VPS (Virtual Private Server), for example from a provider such as [Netcup] (our provider) or [DigitalOcean].

-Sidenote, if you really think you're clever enough to self host then you're probably also smart enough to write your own bot.
+-	   Other external APIs , each requiring their own individual API keys

+With this in mind, it is also worth noting that Skyra will in no way be capable of running on services such as [Glitch] or [Heroku].
+A dedicated VPS (Virtual Private Server) is required in order to maintain the proper production environment.

 ## Story